airborne-commando/OPSEC-OSINT-Tools/markdown/HUMINT.md

 # HUMINT Overview

 **HUMINT (Human Intelligence)** refers to intelligence gathered through direct human interaction, such as interviews, observation, and interpersonal communication.
-Unlike technical intelligence (e.g., [SIGINT](https://www.emsopedia.org/entries/signal-intelligence-sigint/) or [IMINT](https://www.emsopedia.org/entries/image-intelligence-imint/)), HUMINT relies on people as both sources and collectors of information.
+Unlike technical intelligence (e.g., [SIGINT](https://www.emsopedia.org/entries/signal-intelligence-sigint/) or [IMINT](https://www.emsopedia.org/entries/image-intelligence-imint/)), HUMINT is decidedly low-tech.
+It is a matter, ultimately, of personal interaction, and practitioners of HUMINT are "spies" in the purest sense of the word.
+The more closely an operative functions in the community, the more his or her information comes from word of mouth, and the more he or she is practicing true HUMINT.[^encyclopedia]

 ## What is HUMINT?